cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 from the menu.
 This will create and save a zip archive with .prc and .pdb files that can be installed again on any PalmOS device at a later point.

-There are two types of backup, and Cloudpilot will prompt you to choose between them:
+There are two types of backup, and CloudpilotEmu will prompt you to choose between them:

 * Backup only RAM databases.
 This is an ordinary backup, and you should choose it use unless you specifically want to retrieve the databases in the device ROM.